Component: Audit Log Export

 Export Audit Log Collection Configurations

-To export one or several audit log collection configurations, select them, then click on the Export button.
-The download will be started shortly.
-If there is no selection, the component will export all configurations.
+To export one or several audit log collection configurations, select them, then click the Export button.
+The download will start shortly.
+If there is no selection, the component exports all configurations.

 Import Audit Log Collection Configurations

-Before getting started, please noted that all the data collection configs that exist in the destination environment will be overridden (Identified by collection name).
-To import audit log collection configurations, click on the Import button to open the import dialog.
+Before getting started, please note that all the data collection configs that exist in the destination environment will be overridden (Identified by collection name).
+To import audit log collection configurations, click the Import button to open the import dialog.

-Then, click on the placeholder of the File upload field to open file selection dialog.
+Then, click the placeholder of the File upload field to open the file selection dialog.

 Next, select a JSON file to import.
-After selecting the file, click on the Import button to start the import process.
-Click on Cancel button if you want to call off.
+After selecting the file, click the Import button to start the import process.
+Click the Cancel button if you want to call it off.

 Scheduled Job

-The export process is started automatically from a scheduled job.
-This scheduled job is configured to run daily at a specific time which varies for different applications.
+The export process starts automatically from a scheduled job.
+This scheduled job is configured to run daily at a specific time, which varies for different applications.

 When the time is up, the export starts.
-It will only process for active audit-log collections, one by one.
-If the collection is defined with the Partition field, the component will only get the audit logs, of which the partition field's value is between the latest successful run to the current time.
-Otherwise, the time is not taken in to the account.
+It only processes active audit-log collections, one by one.
+If the collection is defined with a Partition field, the component only gets the audit logs whose partition field value is between the latest successful run and the current time.
+Otherwise, the time is not taken into account.

-After the audit logs are retrieved and all of the output files are generated successfully, the component will upload those prepared files to the SFTP server which is configured in the General settings.
-If there is any file which cannot be generated, the process will be cancelled.
+After the audit logs are retrieved and all the output files are generated successfully, the component uploads those prepared files to the SFTP server configured in the General settings.
+If any file cannot be generated, the process is cancelled.

 All files are listed on the Audit log files page.